ANALYTICS SOLUTIONS2025-10-30

 Data Reporting can be defined as the process of collecting, storing, and displaying data to monitor the performance of a process.
 It can help engineers, marketers, managers, or other professionals monitor the performance of their processes.

-Data Reporting is also a type of service where a company collects data from a variety of sources and then sends it to clients or other companies for further action.
+Data Reporting is also a type of service where a company collects data from various sources and then sends it to clients or other companies for further action.

-Such data reports can then be used to determine trends in the performance of processes by monitoring the data over time.
+Such data reports can then be used to identify trends in process performance by monitoring the data over time.
 That is data analysis.

 Data analysis is defined as the process of analyzing data collected by a data reporting system.
 Data analysis helps improve the process of data reporting.
-Reports should raise questions about the business from their end-users.
-But data reports do not have context, they simply present the facts.
+Reports should raise questions about the business from the end-users' perspective.
+However, data reports lack context; they present the facts without providing context.

-By interpreting the data at a deeper level and providing actionable recommendations, the analysis seeks to answer questions.
+By interpreting the data at a deeper level and providing actionable recommendations, the analysis aims to address key questions and provide insights.

-This comprehensive guide will help you understand data and data reporting, and its use.
-You’ll learn what information is collected, how it is collected, how it’s used, and the skills required, among other things.
+This comprehensive guide will help you understand data and data reporting, as well as their applications.
+You'll learn what information is collected, how it is collected, how it's used, and the skills required, among other things.

 Data Reporting Basics